Story contributed by Amiah A. Henry, Research Associate, National Sea Grant Law Center

 The preservation of the wrecks within the sanctuary extends beyond just the ships, as even the cargo remains intact.
 Among these preserved artifacts are locally produced goods, Christmas trees, general merchandise, a submerged aircraft and even cars, including 264 Nash automobiles from 1929.
 The designation protects artifacts from potential loss and damage by anchors from dive boats, entanglement of fishing gear, poorly attached mooring lines and the moving of, theft, or looting of the sunken artifacts.
 There is also the ever-present threat from further invasive species being introduced to the lake waters.
 Wisconsin Shipwreck Coast National Marine Sanctuary Designation; Final Regulations, 86 Fed.
 Reg. at 32,738.

 The designation plans for the sanctuary are geared toward ensuring that it not only continues to exist, but also engages the community.
-For instance, the sanctuary is expected to boost the local economy by attracting 70,000 tourists from around the region, nation and globe each year and bringing in an estimated $10 million.
+For instance, the sanctuary is expected to boost the local economy.
+Some supporters have said it will attract 70,000 tourists from around the region, nation and globe each year and bringing in an estimated $10 million.

 After several years of relying on state laws and Lake Michigan’s fresh cold waters as protection, the artifacts that lay on the lakebed will now enjoy more collaborative protections to help them survive for posterity.
 With history buffs and adventure seekers alike soon able to safely participate in regulated exploration and discoveries within her waters, the future of the Wisconsin Shipwreck Coast National Marine Sanctuary and all that she has to discover is bright.